 A high proportion of women use flexible working arrangements.
 Female and male part-time employment rates stand at 39.6% and 14.6% respectively, compared to the EU averages of 32.5% for women and 9.4% for men.
 Women work on average five hours per week less than men, a smaller difference than elsewhere in the EU.
 At 15.8%, The gender pay gap in Sweden is lower than the EU average of 16.2%.

 Sweden has a highly developed and flexible parental leave scheme that allows and encourages both parents to spend time with their children.
 The mother and the father are together entitled to up to 16 months paid leave per child.
-Of this, 13 months are paidat 80% of the most recent income up to a ceiling of approximately 440,000 SEK (€51,100) per year in 2011and the remaining three months are paid at a flat rate of 180 SEK (€21) per day.
+Of this, 13 months are paidat 80% of the most recent income up to a ceiling of approximately 444,000 SEK (€51,100) per year in 2014 and the remaining three months are paid at a flat rate of 180 SEK (€21) per day.

 Each parent has a personal, non-transferable entitlement to two months of paid parental leave (of the total 16 months).
 The remaining 12 months can be freely shared between parents.
 The right to be absent from work full time is restricted to the child’s first 18 months.
 Thereafter parents who want to reduce working hours or be on full leave must use parental benefit days to ensure such a right to parental leave.
 Parents have the right to decrease their working time by up to 25% without using parental benefit days, until the child is eight years old or finishes the first year of school.

-The Swedish government has also introduced a new rule into its social insurance scheme to help single parents who fall ill and cannot look after their child.
-The rule, which has been in force since 1 January 2010, allows another insured person (i.e. a person legally living and/or working in Sweden) who forgoes paid work to receive temporary parental benefit to look after the child.
+The Swedish government introduced a new rule into its social insurance scheme in 2010 to help single parents who fall ill and cannot look after their child.
+The rule allows another insured person (i.e. a person legally living and/or working in Sweden) who forgoes paid work to receive temporary parental benefit to look after the child.

 At around 3.1% of GDP, financial benefits for children and families represent one of the highest shares in the EU (the EU average is 2.2% of GDP).
 Along with the high level of labour force participation, this is also seen as a major reason for low poverty among children.
 Sweden has one of the EU’s lowest child poverty rates (19.4% in 2012) and was among the top-rated nations for child well-being in the 2007 UNICEF report.